Yossi/Bluetooth_lightswitch/README.md

 For wires, I happened to find a couple feet of scrap Romex on the side of the road so I used some of the 14 gauge from that to wire the relay to my 3 way switch.
 For connectors, do yourself a favor and get Wago lever nuts.
 Twist nuts and other garbage can work too.
 ## App
-To remotely toggle the relay you need an app that sends the charater '1' over bluetooth.
+To remotely toggle the relay you need an app that sends the character '1' over bluetooth.
 [Serial Bluetooth Terminal](https://play.google.com/store/apps/details?id=de.kai_morich.serial_bluetooth_terminal&hl=en_US&gl=US) is good enough to get started.
 You can set one of the buttons at the bottom to read [Toggle] and make it send a '1'.
 Or you can use the app I slapped together in [AppInventor](http://ai2.appinventor.mit.edu).
+The .aia file is in the AndroidApp folder.